 Nationwide, authorities arrested more than 1.1 million drivers for driving under the influence in 2014, the most recent year for which data is available.
 In Colorado, authorities reported mixed results on drunk driving enforcement efforts.
 Early 2016 data reveals a 1.4 percent drop in DUI arrests while DUI fatalities jumped 8 percent.
 Impaired drivers killed nearly 200 people across the state in 2016.
 Driving while impaired can result in not only death, but serious injury for yourself or others around you.
 Do not put your own or other people’s lives in danger while driving drunk, or a personal injury attorney will come knocking for compensation.

 Efforts to combat this public health problem have intensified in recent years with the assistance of DUI injury lawyers.
 Despite the passage of strict laws with increasingly tougher penalties for driving under the influence, along with stricter Blood Alcohol Content (BAC) limits, people still drink and get behind the wheel, causing major injury or even death to thousands of victims every year.

-If you’ve been injured by an impaired driver in a motor vehicle accident—regardless of what they were under the influence of—you could be entitled to compensation for your injuries.
+If you have been injured by an impaired driver in a motor vehicle accident—regardless of what they were under the influence of—you could be entitled to compensation for your injuries.
 Burg Simpson’s drunk driving accident lawyers are here to help you.
-Contact one of our Colorado personal injury lawyers today by filing out a Free Case Evaluation form or reading more on auto/car accidents here.
+Contact one of our Denver personal injury lawyers today by filling out a Free Case Evaluation form or reading more on auto/car accidents here.

 Most people think of impaired drivers as just those operating under the influence of alcohol.
 But 2015 saw a tragic first; more drivers died in auto accidents under the influence of drugs than alcohol.